 If you close your eyes it’s dark anyway.
-Yes, but when a blink can’t tell the difference my sanity wobbles like jelly in a skull cup.
-I used to ask my mum for a number, the bigger the better, to help me fall asleep.
-The door would shut and the darkness would push heavy on my chest and mind and I’d count towards the number like I counted the ways a man could break into our space.
-Faces filled dark places like an etch-a-sketch; the flicking of a light the pulley that unstuck powdered features from the pile of clothes masquerading as a nightmare.
-The wind creaked movement throughout the stoic frame that held us sleeping.
-It prickled the fears that jolted me awake from an almost sleep to flash sirens and strain my neck and force my drowsy mind to puzzle demons from the pillow kaleidoscope that pressed in.
-Press down the latch; once, twice, again.
-Tucking us in with the engagement of a lock.
+I used to ask my mum for a number, the bigger the better, to help me fall asleep when, in the dark, my sanity wobbled like jelly in a skull cup.
+The Darkness sat heavily on my chest, and I’d count towards the number like I counted the ways a man could break into our home.
+Faces filled dark places like an etch-a-sketch, but a strike of the light could unstick features from a pile of clothes.
+The frame that held us sleeping creaked in the wind, jolted my drowsy mind to puzzle demons from the kaleidoscope that pressed in.
+Press down the latch; tuck us in with a lock.
 Avoiding the clock when I woke at an unknown hour that could be for witching.
-I wish I could unsee the way my curtains trembled as if breath determined the direction.
-I looked down instead, hunting for feet or glitches, my body primed and ready for inaction.
-A growl, my dog most likely, but it sounded close, and I reached for fur and hesitated, afraid of finding leather or teeth or the giggling of something lurking.
-Something sensed by animals or else that mastered imitation as my pet slept on or cowered.
-The lamp cord pull was a choice as colossal as asking for a death date.
-To crave illumination of my own over-imagination or confirm the primordial creeping within kissing distance.
-A tongue extended, wetness burning across my cheek.
-Expecting the raking of claws or the Cheshire apparition of mouth Tetris.
-Or canine whimpers from somewhere behind me.
-Avoidance.
-I left open paths for outside light to stop limbo germinating creatures in my blackened room.
-But even then an eye, slitted and hungry, appeared in the windows I’d left weakened.
-Watching me twitch and inciting violence with a roar that pulled my organs down and swung my legs around.
+I wish I could unsee the way my curtains trembled as if breath determined their direction.
+I looked down, hunting for feet, my body primed to freeze.
+A growl, my dog most likely, but close.
+I reached for fur and hesitated, afraid of finding leather-flesh or teeth.
+The lamp cord pull colossal.
+Craving illumination of my over-imagination or the primordial within kissing distance.
+I expected the raking of claws, Cheshire apparition, or wetness burning across my cheek from a tongue.
+I encouraged outside light through open curtains but an eye, slitted and hungry, appeared in the window.
+It watched me twitch and incited violence with a roar that pulled my organs down and swung my legs around.
 I’d have to leap.
-If I sat too long with my legs teasing the dead space under my mattress rats would swarm from beneath the springs to masticate my flesh and leave me picked-clean bones with which to manipulate my exit from dreamland like a macabre marionette.
+If I sat too long teasing the dead space under my mattress rats would swarm from beneath the springs.
+Masticate my flesh.
+Leave me picked-clean bones with which to manipulate my exit from dreamland like a macabre marionette.